On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

-In near-Minkowski settings, the above weighted curvature flux arises naturally from the Bel-Robinson tensor.
-More specifically, this flux can be obtained by contracting $Q$ with the vector fields $T$, $T$, and $K$, where $T$ and $K$ are suitable adaptations of the time translation vector field and the Morawetz vector field, respectively, in Minkowski spacetime.
-These weighted fluxes were used extensively in \cite{bie_zip:stb_mink, chr_kl:stb_mink, kl_nic:stb_mink}.
+\item The same connection coefficients, with suitable weights, have limits at infinity in the appropriate spaces that can also be controlled. \end{itemize} In near-Minkowski settings, these $L^2$-curvature quantities arose as weighted fluxes of curvature from the Bel-Robinson tensor and were used extensively in \cite{bie_zip:stb_mink, chr_kl:stb_mink, kl_nic:stb_mink}. \footnote{More specifically, these fluxes can be obtained by contracting the Bel-Robinson tensor with the vector fields $\mathbf{T}$, $\mathbf{T}$, and $\mathbf{K}$, where $\mathbf{T}$ and $\mathbf{K}$ are suitable adaptations of the time translation vector field and the Morawetz vector field, respectively, in Minkowski spacetime.}

-In this process, we control in particular the \emph{Hawking masses} of these spheres that foliate $\mc{N}$.
-We can once again relate this to the settings of \cite{chr_kl:stb_mink, kl_nic:stb_mink}.
-For instance, in \cite[Ch.
-17]{chr_kl:stb_mink}, for spacetimes that were sufficiently near-Minkowski, and for certain (time-foliated) null cones extending to infinity, it was shown that: \begin{itemize} \item The Hawking masses of the level spheres of such a null cone converge to some finite nonnegative limit at null infinity.

-\item Moreover, this limit is the Bondi mass associated with this cone. \end{itemize} In the minimal setting of this paper, we can also show that the corresponding Hawking masses of $\mc{N}$ are bounded and have a controlled limit at infinity.

-In our case, it is not clear a priori that this limit of the Hawking masses corresponds to any notion of Bondi energy or mass.
-As discussed in \cite{sauter:penrose}, for instance, this connection between Hawking and Bondi masses depends closely on the spheres foliating $\mc{N}$ becoming asymptotically round at infinity.
-In the companion paper \cite{alex_shao:bondi}, however, we will construct, under the same assumptions, such an asymptotically round family of spheres in $\mc{N}$, in order to control the Bondi energy.
+The analytical framework of this paper is analogous to that of \cite{kl_rod:cg}, but now considered for an infinite null cone.
+In particular, our starting point is the system of structure equations on a null cone for a geodesic foliation, under the Einstein-vacuum equations.
+For our argument, we apply a renormalization of our system of equations, in which we introduce an appropriate reweighting of each geometric quantity within the system. \footnote{In the near-Minkowski case, these weights are consistent with those of \cite{kl_nic:stb_mink}.} In this renormalized setting, we obtain a corresponding set of structure equations that is formally similar to the structure equations for the finite null cone studied in \cite{kl_rod:cg}.
+From a geometric perspective, the analysis, as well as the resulting estimates and limits, are more naturally expressed in terms of this new system.
+Moreover, these results will readily translate to corresponding results for the original ``physical" system.

+This renormalization is well-suited for studying the structure equations at the low regularities we deal with here.
+One of the main difficulties in working at the $L^2$-curvature level is the lack of regularity of natural coordinate systems and their associated frames.
+As a result of this, one often must work covariantly; in particular, the analysis on the null structure equations is at the level of tensors.
+An essential feature of the renormalization that we introduce is that this covariant formulation of the equations \emph{transforms naturally} into the renormalized setting. \footnote{The precise formulation of this covariant structure of the equations is given in Section \ref{sec.fol}.}